Tin Aung San

-Tin Aung San (တင်အောင်စန်း; /my/; born 16 October 1960) is a Burmese navy officer who is currently serving as Deputy Prime Minister of Myanmar, member of State Administration Council (SAC) and the Union Minister for Defence.
+Tin Aung San (တင်အောင်စန်း; /my/; born 16 October 1960) is a Burmese politician and former Myanmar Navy officer who is serving as Union Minister of the President's Office since April 2026.

+He held the position of Union Minister of Ministry 1 of the President's Office and served as the national security advisor to the National Defence and Security Council.
+He was also elected to the Pyithu Hluttaw during the 2025–26 general election.
+Prior to these roles, he had served as Deputy Prime Minister of Myanmar, as a member of the State Administration Council, and as the minister for defence.

 Career

 Tin Aung San graduated from the Defence Services Academy in 1982 as part of the 23rd intake.
 Tin Aung San was promoted as Commander-in-Chief of the Myanmar Navy in August 2015, succeeding Admiral Thura Thet Swe, who retired to run for political office.

 After the 2021 Myanmar coup d'état, Tin Aung San was appointed a member of the State Administration Council (SAC) on 2 February 2021.
 He subsequently relinquished his position as the Commander-in-Chief of the Myanmar Navy, with Admiral Moe Aung assuming the role.

 On the following day (3 February 2021), he was appointed the Minister of Transport and Communications by the SAC.
 In this regard, the Committee Representing Pyidaungsu Hluttaw (CRPH) claims that the military regime’s cabinet is illegitimate.

-A cabinet reshuffle in 1 February 2023, he was appointed Deputy Prime Minister, along with Soe Win, Mya Tun Oo, Soe Htut, Win Shein and Than Swe, concurrently as Minister for Transport and Communications.
+Following a cabinet reshuffle in 1 February 2023, he was appointed Deputy Prime Minister, along with Soe Win, Mya Tun Oo, Soe Htut, Win Shein and Than Swe, concurrently as Minister for Transport and Communications.

-Following the dissolution of State Administration Council on 31 July 2025, he is part of the new cabinet under Nyo Saw as Union Minister 1 for the President's Office.
+Following the dissolution of State Administration Council on 31 July 2025, he is part of the new cabinet under Nyo Saw as Union Minister of Ministry 1 of the President's Office.

 On 5 August 2025, the National Defence and Security Council appointed Tin Aung San as National Security Advisor.
-He served this post concurrently with Union Minister 1 of the President's Office.
+He served in this post concurrently with the post of Union Minister 1 of the President's Office.

+Tin Aung San ran and was elected as the Union Solidarity and Development Party candidate for Pyithu Hluttaw in Ottarathiri Township, Naypyidaw Union Territory, in the 2025–26 Myanmar general election, considered a sham process by independent observers.

+He joined second Min Aung Hlaing cabinet as Union Minister of the President's Office since 10 April 2026.